ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 =--

-There are two other models for suspension and looping of spectra, which are not isomorphic in $SeqSpec(Top_{cg})$, but which will turn out to be isomorphic in the [[stable homotopy category]], and which will be useful for computations:
+There are two other models for suspension and looping of spectra, which are not isomorphic in $SeqSpec(Top_{cg})$, but which will turn out to be isomorphic in the [[stable homotopy category]] (def. \ref{TheStableHomotopyCategory}), and which will be useful for computations:

 +-- {: .num_defn #ShiftedSpectrum}